abekoh/snipslack.vim/README.md

 let g:snipslack_token = 'xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx'
 ```

-Note: this config should not be open to the public.
+Note: This config should not be open to the public.
 Handle this with care.

 And you have to set channel to post snippet.
-If post to #snippets, like this:
+If you want to post into #snippets, like this:
 ```
 let g:snipslack_default_channel = '#snippets'
 ```